DanTYang/Monopoly/README.md

 # Monopoly

-This is a repository for Monopoly
+This is a repository for replicating Monopoly in Java.

+(c) 2018